ksuther/KSScreenshotManager/README.md

 This version does not rely on the `ios-sim` command anymore, instead relying solely on the `simctl` command bundled with Xcode 6 and later.

+## Configuration File

+The JSON configuration file now includes references to the simulators enabled on your system.
+The names in the `device_names` dictionary should match the simulator names as set up in your Xcode devices.
+The `ios_version` also needs to be set so that simulators can be switched appropriately.

+You can get a list of the enabled simulators on the command line by running `xcrun instruments -w help` and using its output to help your populate these configuration values.
+Note that connected hardware devices will also show up in this list.
+Run `xcrun simctl list` for a list narrowed down to your simulators.

 ## License

 MIT License